Do you want to create a new module for Centreon or adapt an existing one? You're in the right place!

 The PHP files contained inside the

-generate_files directory will be executed during the monitoring engine
+generate_files directory will be executed during the generation of monitoring engine

-configuration files generation (inside Configuration > Monitoring Engines).
+configuration files (inside Configuration > Monitoring Engines).
 Those files must generate configuration

 [UPGRADE > dummy-x.x > sql > upgrade.sql]